 In 2011, Jimmy began mobilizing hundreds of community volunteers to create a charter school in metro Atlanta.
 After 2 1/2 years of effort, the school was not approved by the county school district or the state and he converted the school to an affordable, project-based private school.
 The SAE School opened its doors with 118 students in 2013 and is now in its 8th year of operations in 2021.
 Jimmy’s son Jake began his 3rd grade year at the school and attended it for 6 years.
 Jimmy proudly served as the CEO/Head of Schools from 2013 to June 2020.

-In 2020, Jimmy began his next school effort for kids- The Academy.
-He realized this school would be for children with dyslexia, severe reading challenges, ADHD, and those who struggled in traditional school environments.
-He created a 501c3 federally recognized non-profit (Support Dyslexic Children, Inc.) to solicit and accept donations from people and businesses to reduce the tuition costs for parents who have children who attend an Academy campus.
+In 2020, Jimmy began his next educational endeavor to help kids- The Academy.
+He realized this school would be for children with dyslexia, reading challenges, ADHD, and those who struggled in traditional school environments.
+He created a 501c3 federally recognized non-profit (Support Dyslexic Children, Inc.) to solicit and accept donations from people and businesses to reduce the tuition costs so that low-income families could have their child(ren) attend an Academy campus.

 Unfortunately, Jimmy’s initial hope of launching the first Academy location in Georgia for the beginning of the 2020 school year was impacted by the pandemic and he was not able to recruit enough students to get the school off to a successful start.